Welcome to part 1 of a 10 part series:

 Intellectual laziness is easily one of the biggest obstacles to higher intelligence.

-But if you’re too lazy to think for yourself, to think through and persist with the hard problems, to do your own research and to study the arguments and evidence against your beliefs, you can forget about getting smarter.
+If you’re too lazy to think for yourself, to think through and persist with the hard problems, to do your own study and research, to question the answers and information presented to you, you can forget about getting smarter.

 “Thinking is the hardest work there is, which is probably the reason why so few engage in it.” – Henry Ford